Usage of gold in dentistry

 How much does a permanent tooth with a gold crown cost?

 A typical single tooth replacement with dental implants costs around $3,000 and $5,000.

-When you are getting gold tooth, you are paying for a traditional dental implant (probably titanium) and a gold dental crown.
-Since gold crowns are relatively expensive, costs might be closer to the higher end.
+When you are getting a gold tooth, you are paying for a traditional dental implant (titanium or zirconia) and a gold dental crown.
+Since gold crowns are relatively expensive, the cost of the entire tooth restoration might be closer to the higher end.

-Cost varies depending upon the rate of gold and also on its purity, your dentist fees, any additional treatments you might need.
+Cost varies depending on the price of gold and also on its purity, your dentist fees, any additional treatments you might need.